Fossil fuel power station: Coal

-Coal is the most abundant fossil fuel on the planet, and widely used as the source of energy in thermal power stations and is a relatively cheap fuel.
+Coal is the most abundant fossil fuel on the planet and is widely used as the source of energy in thermal power stations and is a relatively cheap fuel.
 Coal is an impure fuel and produces more greenhouse gas and pollution than an equivalent amount of petroleum or natural gas.
 For instance, the operation of a 1000-MWe coal-fired power plant results in a nuclear radiation dose of 490 person-rem/year, compared to 136 person-rem/year for an equivalent nuclear power plant, including uranium mining, reactor operation and waste disposal.

 Coal is delivered by highway truck, rail, barge, collier ship or coal slurry pipeline.
 Generating stations adjacent to a mine may receive coal by conveyor belt or massive diesel-electric-drive trucks.

 Coal is usually prepared for use by crushing the rough coal to pieces less than 2 in in size.

 Natural gas

 Gas is a very common fuel and has mostly replaced coal in countries where gas was found in the late 20th century or early 21st century, such as the US and UK.
 Sometimes coal-fired steam plants are refitted to use natural gas to reduce net carbon dioxide emissions.
 Oil-fuelled plants may be converted to natural gas to lower operating cost.